SkrideOne/cx/rust_docs/naked_functions_inline_asm_handbook.md

 ## Conclusion

-Inline assembly and naked functions empower low-level Rust programming while demanding rigorous attention to safety, ABI compliance and maintainability.
+Inline assembly and naked functions empower low‑level Rust programming while demanding rigorous attention to safety, ABI compliance and maintainability.
+Nightly 1.91 further reduces the need for inline assembly by allowing many CPU‑specific intrinsics to be called from safe code【684066008670463†L134-L140】.
 By following Best Practice 2025 guidelines—sparing use of assembly, strict option annotations, register preservation, and thorough documentation—developers can achieve high performance without compromising code quality or safety.